MohamedHarby913/testproject/documents/MohamedHarby_21445116_ISEReport.md

 This module will take the returned value from the findingArea module and will compare it to the area the given hand and then it will print out different statements based on that, this module will not return anything.

-Using these modules this will prevent the using of any global variables and make sure there is low coupling and every module has only one function so high cohesion, also the most parameters in one module is three, do avoid complexity and there will be a reuse of modules to decrease redundancy.

 ## Black-box test designs